dempe/cellular-automata/README.md

 Each of these 256 cellular automata evolve on a 400 x 800 pixel plane where each row represents a generation and the initial seed (or the progenitor) is in the center of the first row.

 Cells in generations after the first are either black or cyan depending on the color of the cell immediately above it and the two cells diagonally above it (for a total of 8 bits).
+In other words, you can think of each cell being the product of 3 parents.

 E.g., for [#229](https://github.com/dempe/cellular-automata/blob/master/README.md#229), 11100101: